devAhmedSixSixSix/hepta-tarvel-agency/README.md

 ## What I learned
-A great project to practice some basics of HTML, CSS and JavaScript.
+A great project to practice some basics of HTML, CSS, Bootstarp and JavaScript.

 <h6 align="center">
  Thanks for checking out Have fun cOdErZ!** 🚀